facebookresearch/faiss/benchs/link_and_code/README.md

 - `datasets.py`: code to load the datasets.
 The example code runs on the deep1b and bigann datasets.
-See the [toplevel README](../README.md) on how to download them.
+See the [toplevel README](../README.md) on how to downlod them.
 They should be put in a directory, edit datasets.py to set the path.

 - `neighbor_codec.py`: this is where the representation is trained.